Jakirul/journaling-website/README.md

 The website includes a page where users can submit a joke and add a gif from giphy if they want.
 There is also a page which displays all the submitted jokes and users can comment on them and react to them using three emoji reactions.
-The jokes display page initially only displays the set up for the jokes, the user has to click a button to reveal the punchline of the joke and view/add comments.
+The jokes display page initially only displays the set up for the jokes, the user can click a button to reveal the punchline of the joke and view/add comments and reaction emojis.

 ## Installation and Usage